RENCI/map-pipeline/README.md

 https://www.scala-sbt.org/download.html

-### compile code
+### compile code using sbt-assembly plugin to create a project JAR file with all of its dependencies
 ```
 sbt assembly
 ```
-the jar file is at `target/scala-2.11/TIC preprocessing-assembly-0.1.0.jar`
+the jar file generated is at `target/scala-2.11/TIC preprocessing-assembly-0.1.0.jar`

 ### process data